Quit smoking treatments & alternatives – Pills, gum, devices & more

 Treatment: The world’s most popular and successful way to quit smoking with an estimated 30 million people helped worldwide.
 It is often described as a cognitive behavioural therapy, or “talking therapy” (or self-help in its written form) which engages with smokers and has them correct their understanding of what causes them to smoke.
 At the live seminars it takes around 5 hours and the smoker carries on smoking until they feel ready to throw their cigarettes away.

 There are absolutely no shock or scare tactics, and no uncomfortable discussion of health implications.
 Smokers know all about those already.
-Instead, the Therapist helps the smoker dismantle all their arguments and reasons “for” smoking, leaving them to feel happy and relieved to “get rid of smoking” – rather than “giving it up” with a reluctant feeling of sacrifice – they feel genuinely delighted to be free.
+Instead, the Facilitator helps the smoker dismantle all their arguments and reasons “for” smoking, leaving them to feel happy and relieved to “get rid of smoking” – rather than “giving it up” with a reluctant feeling of sacrifice – they feel genuinely delighted to be free.

 Side Effects: None